kiley-poole/advent_of_code_2021/README.md

 # Advent of Code 2021 Challenge

-Each day will contain it's own subfolder with the, *hopefully*, correct solution and the input
+Each day will contain it's own subfolder with the, *hopefully*, correct solution